hbhungg/smalltensor/README.md

-# Smalltensor
+# smalltensor

-Inspired by [minitorch](https://minitorch.github.io), `smalltensor` is a toy implementation of an basic deep learning framework, with Tensor and Autodifferentiation engine.
+Inspired by [minitorch](https://minitorch.github.io) and [tinygrad](https://github.com/geohot/tinygrad), `smalltensor` is a toy implementation of an basic deep learning framework, with Tensor and Autograd engine.

 As a learning project, its aims to be simple, readable and build from the ground up with few dependencies.